 And my final invitation to you is this: after you finish this upcoming speech, do whatever you can to give yet another speech, and another, and another, as quickly as possible.

 With persistent practice, you will become a powerful public speaker.

 Did you enjoy this blog post?
+And are you an ambitious, single guy?
 If so, then you’ll love this opportunity…

 Let’s talk about getting you more of what you want as a man.
 More invites.
 Better opportunities at work.
 And a more exciting love life.
 You can have each.
 The key is being a desirable gent.